davar-playgrounds/poc-terraform-aws-web-cluster/README.md

 Architecural decisions are placed in the docs/doc/adr folder in the form of [Architecture Decision Records](https://github.com/joelparkerhenderson/architecture_decision_record)

-An diagram of the envisioned architecture:
+A diagram of the envisioned architecture:
 ![Diagram](docs/Architecture1.0.0.jpg)